 Kaiser Ayreon IV (born Vidar Salim Livarson Ayreon-Kalirion ibn al-Majeed al-Osman bin Sathrati of Waffel-Paine at Raynor's Keep, 8 Gevraquun, 1645; died (murdered) at Raynor's Keep, 12.VIII.1671) was the Kaiser of Shireroth (since 1650, ASC 6546), and has been ruling Prince-Regent of Natopia twice (1654–1655, and for a few months in 1660).
 He is the son of Adam and Liv, and the grandson of Kaiseress Noor.
-Until his coronation (scheduled for 1661), Kaiser Ayreon IV's Shirerithian government is exercised by the Regent, a position currently (since 1656) held by Hartmut Aldric.
+Before his coronation (1.IX.1661), Kaiser Ayreon IV's Shirerithian government was exercised by the Regent, a position last held by Hartmut Aldric (1656–1661).

 - 1 Background